yanmendes/polyflow/README.md

 sudo docker-compose up polyflow
 ```

 To make sure your installation worked, open [http://localhost:3050](http://localhost:3050).
 There should be a blue screen with a big play button in the middle.
 This is a `GraphQL playground` and where you'll be interacting with polyflow.

-If you don't know anything about GraphQL, I suggest you [this read](https://www.prisma.io/blog/introducing-graphql-playground-f1e0a018f05d) for a quick overview.
+### **If you don't know anything about GraphQL, I suggest [this read](https://www.prisma.io/blog/introducing-graphql-playground-f1e0a018f05d) for a quick overview.**

 To check out the endpoints of `polyflow`, click the `Schema` button on the right side of the screen.
 The GraphQL playground provides auto-complete to queries and mutations by tapping `ctrl + space`.

-## Understanding polyflow
+## Core concepts

 This section provides an overview of `polyflow's` core concepts and how to interact with the software.

-### :warning: **This is NOT a valid example and errors will be thrown if you try to execute these queries and mutations.
+### ⚠️ **This is NOT a valid example and errors will be thrown if you try to execute these queries and mutations.
 For working examples, check the [examples](#examples) section.**

 There are three main concepts in polyflow: `Data Sources`, `Mediators` and `Entities`.
 In terms of our example, a **data source** is where the resources are located.
 We currently provide support to PostgreSQL, MySQL and [BigDAWG](https://bigdawg.mit.edu), so a data source is a PSQL/MySQL URL or a BigDAWG endpoint, but you can think of it as an Unique Resource Identifier (URI) to any resource accross the web (e.g. databases, files) that will be mediated by `polyflow`.